 My fellow Earthicans...

-is to have the world also fall under the political control of Washington.
+is for The USA to take over the world.
 Jokes about entire countries becoming the n+50th state are common.
 The recent economic shift in the new millenium will put this theory to the test.

 of both Take Over the World

 .
 See also Japan Takes Over the World

 , and China Takes Over the World

 open/close all folders

 - In Bubblegum Crisis almost everybody has at least half-Western name, and there's a black chief of police, among other decidedly un-Japanese details in this futuristic city of Megatokyo.
 It's probably a direct Shout Out to Blade Runner, which featured a huge Japanese population in America.

 - The second season of Darker than Black reveals the motive of the U.S. involvement in the Gambit Pileup being that America wants to be a superpower again.
 The ending has American forces invading Japan, and it's implied that they succeed to some degree.
 Of course, this is one of the less bizarre events that happens in that ending.